AutonomousDroneDevelopers/autonomousdronedevelopers.github.io/_pages/home.md

 <h2>Welcome.</h2>

 We are an innovation laboratory in Paris.
-We enjoy developing drones and robotic systems that make decisions autonomously.
+We enjoy developing _drones_ and **robotic** systems that make decisions autonomously.
 Contact us at autonomousdrones@gmail.com and we will be in touch with you shortly.

 <h2>PERKS OF OUR FRAMEWORK.</h2>

-| Simulated behaviour <em> portable to real drone </em>
+ Simulated behaviour __portable to real drone__  |
-| hhi
+ Drone-to-drone combat simulator |

-Any behaviour can be replicated.
+ and

+ Drone can share endless realities | Extending to other robots **Drone swarm** at your command. | Developing human-machine interaction

 | All robots can benefit from this system. |
 Any robot can use the motion capture setup.

-## Drone-to-drone combat
-Training grounds.

-## Drone can share endless realities

-### TO BE COMPLETED
 .---